brightlayer-ui/themes/react-native/PUBLISHING.md

 yarn publish:package
 ```

 which will automatically look at the version in `react-native/package.json` and determine whether to publish an alpha, beta, or latest package.
+For this command to work, you must have an NPM token configured in your environment variables or you can perform a login prior to executing the publish command via `npm adduser && yarn publish:package`.

 > The above command should only be run manually for `alpha` or `beta` packages.
 Latest packages should only be published automatically by CircleCI once the code has been merged into the master branch.